 9. Click Finish .
 Your cluster metadata appears in Repository > Metadata > Hadoop Cluster .

-Now that you are successfully connected, you can reuse the metadata in Jobs and components to process your data using the Spark framework.
+Now that you are successfully connected, you can reuse the metadata in Jobs and components to process your data using the Spark or MapReduce framework.

 MapR: Tips for starting with a MapR 5.0.0 sandbox